wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Robot Battery
 =============

-The power supply for an FRC\ |reg| robot is a single 12V 18Ah battery.
-The batteries used for FRC are SLA [sealed lead acid] AGM [absorbent glass mat] batteries capable of meeting the high current demands of an FRC robot.
+The power supply for an FRC\ |reg| robot is a single 12V 18Ah SLA AGM battery, capable of high momentary currents.

+SLA stands for Sealed Lead Acid, AGM stands for Absorbent Glass Mat.

 The Robot Battery assembly includes a COTS battery, with positive and negative lead cables to an Anderson SB connector.
-The Red/Pink SB50 is STRONGLY recommended, so other teams & organizers can loan you equipment.
+The Red/Pink SB50 is STRONGLY recommended.

 Always start your match with a fully charged battery - ask for help if it looks like you won't!